College of Arts and Sciences

 Established in 1974, our department nurtures students' perspectives on environmental issues and provides them with a thorough knowledge of environmental topics.
 As environmental problem-solvers, students examine a range of subjects that arise from the interaction of humans with the environment.

 Doane University's Environmental Science program focuses on the interactions and interdependent relationships between Earth, Air, Water and Living Organisms.
 The curriculum includes studies in earth system science, natural resources, agriculture, geography, and geology.
-With the Science Teaching option, graduates will be able to teach all sciences to grades 7-12.

-Doane is a University Affiliate of the National Council for Science and the Environment and the Council of Environmental Deans and Directors.
+Doane is a University Affiliate of the Global Council for Science and the Environment and the Council of Environmental Deans and Directors.
 Doane is also a member of the EcoLeaders program and has signed the American College & University Presidents' Climate Commitment.

 Interested in Doane?